gitliver/SimpleSiteGenerator/README.md

  * an easy way to decide which page, among the many in your site, will serve as your homepage
  * a way to create a Feed page, with your most recent posts
  * a way to create a Latest page, with your latest post
- * a way to create a "Cover page" to greet users before they get into your proper website
+ * a way to create a "Cover page" (aka a splash page) to greet users before they get into your proper website
  * a way to assign specific CSS or JS to a specific page or page type
 * a way to assign a specific template to a specific page or page type
  * an easy way to add or remove things from your navigation bar